mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Related works: mini-batch level hard exmaple mining, hard class mining
   - Figure 2: selection of hard example! auxiliary embedding are final layers

+1. Gebru, Timnit, Jamie Morgenstern, Briana Vecchione, Jennifer Wortman Vaughan, Hanna Wallach, Hal Daumé III, and Kate Crawford.
+"Datasheets for datasets." arXiv preprint arXiv:1803.09010 (2018).
+  - Nice guide for dataset documentation.
+  - Propose to contain: Motivation, composition, collection process, recommended users, ...
+Cleaning, labeling, distribution, and maintenance.
+  - Aim: Provide better Communication, standardization.
+  - Clear intend of dataset creator and consumer.
+  - Question and WorkFlow:
+    - Motivation: why?
+    - Composition: what modalities?
+Data Volume?
+Data variability?
+Instance elements? missing information, Labels?
+Any recommendation or comments on dataset?
+Self-content? confidential information?
+Data sample groups?
+    - Collection Process: Description of collecting each instance, Sensors and settings, time frame, ethical review, any comments
+    - Preprocessing: Cleaning and labeling, Meta-data, Any software?
+    - Uses: tasks, order to use? application and not-applicable cases
+    - Distribution: To whom, how, Any IP or copyright?
+    - maintenance: supporter, owner, how to update, version, extension?

+1. Foret, Pierre, Ariel Kleiner, Hossein Mobahi, and Behnam Neyshabur.
+"Sharpness-Aware Minimization for Efficiently Improving Generalization." arXiv preprint arXiv:2010.01412 (2020).
+  - Aim to reduce the loss value and **loss sharpness** (motivated by geometry of loss space and generalization)
+  - TP about increasing generalization (how to claim such results, what will be the evidence): Performance over the noisy dataset!
+  - TP: Sharpness-Aware Minimization (SAM) : Aims to find params with uniform low-loss in their neighborhood. *still works with SGD*
+  -

 # Self-Supervised Learning